vishnraj/go-scraper/README.md

   --redis_password string      If we need a password to login to the redis database, specify it --redis_url string           If we want to send dumps to a redis database we must set a valid URL -t, --timeout int            Timeout for context - if none is specified a default background context will be used (default -1)
-      --wait_error_dump        If an error is encountered during the wait phase, where the expected element is not loaded, dump the page contents to the log
-      --wait_error_location    If an error is encountered during the wait phase, where the expected element is not loaded, log the current URL we are at

 Use "go-dynamic-fetch [command] --help" for more information about a command.
 ```